 Although many people believe intelligence is limited to those with high I.Q.s, there are a number of potential methods to boost one’s cognitive abilities and become more effective at various professional and personal pursuits.

 With enough motivation and determination, anyone can expand their mental capabilities and become smarter.
 Integrating new habits into your regular routine and providing proper stimulation can sharpen your intellect quickly and leave you inspired to take on new challenges each day.

 To create new neural pathways and strengthen the brain, it’s critical for people to continually incorporate new experiences and information into their lives.
 At first, these moments might feel useless, but eventually, you will find yourself looking forward to quiet moments alone.

-Visit New Places
+1. Visit New Places

 Whether this means studying in a new coffee shop, taking a different route to work, or traveling to a different country, displacement is good for the brain.
 This might be difficult to recognize in the moment since it usually feels rather awkward – at least initially.
 At the coffee shop, you can’t order the “usual.”
 You have to study a new menu, pick something you have never tried before, and make a decision.